sjbennett123/polarlarp/content/monster_manual/homegrown/morumbrain_wizard.md

 tactics: Kidnap when you can if the person is of value.

+costuming:
+ - Black Robes
-costume:  Black Robes, Costume long fingered claw, Glowing Purple Eyes
+ - Costume long fingered claw
+ - Glowing Purple Eyes

-descriptive_phrase**: A black robed figure with terrifying claws
+descriptive_phrase: A black robed figure with terrifying claws

 ---